isayani-78/Simple-Chatbot-SISA--Project/Linux_User_Instructions.md

-# 🚀 How to Use the Simple Chatbot "SISA"(Linux/macOS Version)
+# 🚀 How to Use the Simple Chatbot "SISA" [Smart Interactive Search Assistant](Linux/macOS Version)

 Welcome!
 This guide explains how to set up and run the AI-powered chatbot on any **Linux or macOS** system.